 Don’t take very large items with you ; their cost of transportation may exceed the cost you bought it.
 Check if they are available in the destination country and check for the size of new home if it is sufficient to accommodate the things.

-Personal accessories such as clothing, furs and jewelry usually are duty-free as long as they are for the owner's use and not for resale.
-Check restrictions of your destination country before shipping your possessions.
-Ship the jewelry through the airfreight or carry them with you, this could avoid any theft possible.
+Clothing, furs, and jewellery are usually duty-free as long as they are for the owner's personal use and not for resale.
+Before shipping your belongings, check the restrictions of your destination country.
+Ship the jewellery via airfreight or carry it with you to avoid any potential theft.

 Medication : If you carry any prescription medications with you, follow these suggestions to avoid problems: